aidando73/paxos/README.md

 A Member is where Paxos is actually implemented.
 They handle all the logic of Paxos, using an Email Client to contact other Members.

 #### Message Specification
+> Note: understanding of the messages are only required to understand the code.

 All messages are sent as: <email>

 A <email> consists of:

 <recipient-id>:<paxos-message>

+There are four <paxos-messasges>:

 ### Notes
 #### Specific Implementation Notes